Managing Your Account

 - Can I make extra payments?
 If so, how will the extra payments be applied to my account balance?

-Yes, you can make payments to your loan at any time.
-If you pay more than your Total Amount Due from your statement on or before your Payment Due Date, we will apply the extra amount to your next month's payment.
-This will be reflected in your next month's statement as a reduction in your "Current Amount Due".
+Yes, you can make payments to your account at any time.
+If you pay more than your Total Amount Due from your statement on or before your Payment Due Date, we will apply the extra amount to your principal balance.

 - I had a fee on my account and I tried to pay it last month.
 My invoice shows the payment I made was allocated to my next month’s payment instead of the fee.
 Why?